monicagiraldochica/bash_tutorial/content9.md

 B11110893,Group1,28
 ```

-In this example, we obtained the same result using either patterns3.txt or patterns4.txt.
-When you want to select any line that contains any pattern in a list of patterns, you can either put each pattern in a different line of the text file or use the or (||) symbol to concatenate all the patterns or rules.
+In this example, we obtained the same result using either `patterns3.txt` or `patterns4.txt`.
+When you want to select any line that contains any pattern in a list of patterns, you can either put each pattern in a different line of the text file or use the or (`||`) symbol to concatenate all the patterns or rules.

-***Example 26:** Print the value of one column for those lines that have specific values in other columns Print the ID (first column) of those subjects in file3.csv that belong to "Group1" (second column), and have age (third column) greater than 60, or that belong to "Group3" (second column) and have age (third column) less than 20.
+**Example 26:** Print the value of one column for those lines that have specific values in other columns Print the ID (first column) of those subjects in `file3.csv` that belong to `"Group1"` (second column), and have age (third column) greater than 60, or that belong to `"Group3"` (second column) and have age (third column) less than 20.

 In this example, we want to print any line that contains one of the following rules:

-- Second column equals Group1 and third greater than 60: $2 == "Group1" && $3 > 60
+- Second column equals Group1 and third greater than 60: `$2 == "Group1" && $3 > 60`
-- Second column equals and Group3 third less than 20: $2 == "Group3" && $3 < 20
+- Second column equals and Group3 third less than 20: `$2 == "Group3" && $3 < 20`

 So, the content of our pattern file must be: